 Many hypoxic brain injury victims do not realize what happened right away.
 Some may immediately lose consciousness and exhibit symptoms of lack of oxygen or blood to the brain, while others may function normally in the aftermath of the accident and only start showing symptoms later.
 It is critical to see a doctor immediately after an accident that cuts off oxygen to the brain for prompt treatment.

 The brain can suffer serious, life-changing injuries in many accidents in Colorado.
 The specific injury of brain hypoxia is most common in accidents that interrupt the flow of blood and/or oxygen to the brain, such as accidents that cause severe bleeding or strangulation.
 Many different things could cause a hypoxic brain injury in Colorado.

 Most of these incidents could give the victim grounds to file a personal injury claim against one or more parties for causing brain hypoxia.
 This could be the case if someone breached a duty of care and caused the brain injury.
 If you believe someone’s negligence caused you or a loved one’s hypoxic or anoxic brain injury, speak to an accident lawyer in Denver about your rights.

 A hypoxic brain injury could affect a victim for life.
 Treatment costs for brain injuries can run into the tens of thousands of dollars over a patient’s lifetime.
-A personal injury attorney could help you and your family recover financial compensation for a hypoxic brain injury.
+A personal injury attorney in Denver could help you and your family recover financial compensation for a hypoxic brain injury.
 A lawyer can identify the at-fault party and file a claim on your behalf.
 Then, your lawyer can argue for maximum compensation for a serious hypoxic brain injury while you focus on recovery.